cgarryZA/real-estate-montecarlo/README.md

 ### 2. Run in Python

-You can also use the simulation directly:
+You can also run simulations directly in Python:

 ```python
 from simulate import run_mc_with_paths